len-ro/ActiveTracker/README.md

 # ActiveTracker

-This was a skeleton android app and server side python I developed in 2013, to monitor cycling events and display real-data positions on a track.
+**@deprecated:** This was a skeleton android app and server side python I developed in 2013, to monitor cycling events and display real-data positions on a track.

 Development has stopped and I do not intend to provide any support; however I was asked several times to implement a similar system.
 This should provide a starting point for anyone interested to do that.